- My NYPL

 The Map Division welcomes requests for organizational tours, lectures, and class visits and similar events.
 Please submit your request for your organization or class using our Request Form.

-Search our collections (acquired after 1971) using NYPL's online catalog, look at maps in the Digital Gallery, browse our NYC Land Atlases, read our New York City Maps research guide, help us georeference our antiquarian map collection using the NYPL Map Warper or lend NYPL a hand and have some fun tracing NYC's past using the new Building Inspector.
+Search our collections (acquired after 1971) using NYPL's online catalog, look at our various online map research guides, browse our NYC Land Atlases, read our New York City Maps research guide, help us georeference our antiquarian map collection using the NYPL Map Warper or lend NYPL a hand and have some fun tracing NYC's past using the new Building Inspector.
 Find out more about map collections, classes, programs and activities through our blog posts, tweets, Pinterest boards, Tumblr, Instagram and Facebook page.
 Or simply learn "How to Read a Map".

 Maps and atlases documenting the urban environment throughout the world represent a core strength of the collection, with the historical New York City map holdings among the deepest and most heavily used anywhere.
 With more than 2,000 sheet maps and 18,000 atlas map sheets illustrating the city and its five boroughs before 1922 (often to the building level), this collection is a critical support to many researchers of the local environment.
 For a guide to what has been digitized from this collection, please click here.